Introduction to C++/WinRT

 Generated Files, and stub type definitions in

 Generated Files\sources.
 Then use those the stub type definitions for reference to implement the runtime classes in your component.
-We recommend that you declare each runtime class in its own IDL file.
+See Factoring runtime classes into Midl files (.idl).

 .winmd with the UWP app consuming them.